 If you are considering getting a divorce, you need to speak with an experienced divorce attorney.
-At Michael R. Morrison Attorney, we have the expertise you need when going through this challenging time.
+At the law office of Michael R. Morrison, Attorney at Law, we have the expertise you need when going through this challenging time.
 A divorce can be an emotional and difficult experience, making it important to work with someone that can take the emotion out of it and protect your interest.
 To schedule a consultation with Michael R. Morrison Attorney call 360-613-5077 and learn why clients throughout the 98383 area trust us to handle their divorce with care and precision.

 Can I complete my divorce on my own?

 Yes, you can go through the process without a divorce attorney but we do not recommend this.
 The court system can be incredibly complicated and by missing one piece of paper or filing deadline you can position yourself to be taken advantage of by your spouse’s lawyer.

 Why should I hire a divorce lawyer?

 When you hire a divorce lawyer in Washington, you will have the help you need to make sure that your rights and your assets are protected.
 The decisions that you make during your divorce will directly impact the rest of your life, especially if you have children.
 An experienced attorney can navigate through the court system and make sure that your case is handled properly.
 For example, if you are going to trial, witnesses will be called.
 You have to supply a witness list by a certain date and subpoena the witnesses to ensure that they show up for court.
 All of this has to be done in a specific order and within time frames set by the court and your trial calendar.
 If you try to represent yourself or hire an inexperienced attorney, these dates may be missed, and your case could suffer as a result.
 By hiring a divorce lawyer that has tried cases in the Silverdale area, you can ensure that you don’t suffer any unnecessary consequences do to a lack of experience or information.

 Can you help with my custody case?